pooky1225/py-oofpatch/README.md

 move off discord, screw that shit

 update 2:
-its 1am. i bricked my roblox 3 times because i had a typo in my code. anyhow its automated now.
+its 1am. i bricked my roblox 3 times because i had a typo in my code. did you know using /blob/ instead of /raw/ writes html to an ogg file? its crazy. anyhow its automated now.